JakubBlaha/XtremeUpdater/README.md

 **Tweaks**
   - Everything now scrolls smoothly.
   - Icon buttons in the *Game Collection* now have always a contrast color.
+  - Restored dlls are now deletd from the backup directory.

 **Other**
   - Added *Night Roses* theme.